domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 I double dog dare you not to ever complain to anyone about any issue no matter how large or small you perceive it to be; rather, report it to a professional who can actually help the problem that you may or may not have.
 Turn every would-be complaint into a professional reporting process (as well as a learning experience).

 Don't let perfect be the enemy of good.
 It's already at or beyond 80%.
-Ship it & fix it later as needed.
+Ship it, & fix it later as needed.

 You're going to get through it, even if you're all on your own.